International Programmes 2024/2025

 Semester contribution

-All students have to pay a semester contribution of approx. 280 EUR.
-This fee also covers the semester ticket, which permits you to use buses and trams in Chemnitz during the semester.
+All students have to pay a semester contribution of approx. 296 EUR.
+This fee also covers the semester ticket, which permits you to use buses and trams in Chemnitz as well as regional trains throughout Germany during the semester.
 International students will receive the bank account details after admission with which they can transfer the semester contribution.
 However, the fee can also be paid after arrival in Chemnitz (by German bank card or transfer).

 Costs of living